10 minsPublished on 3/29/2023

 The process of recovering assets is also similar.
 You simply need to enter the seed phrase correctly on a new device and the desktop wallet will retrieve your assets for you.

-Paper wallet
+Paper wallets

 A paper wallet consists of a piece of paper on which you print your public and private keys.
 The public keys are often displayed as QR codes along with their respective alphanumeric string, and you can receive transactions by sharing the QR code or the string.

-Some paper wallets also provide users the option to generate addresses in an offline ecosystem, ensuring that the key pairs are never exposed to any online activity.
+Some paper wallets also provide users the option to generate wallet addresses in an offline ecosystem, ensuring that the key pairs are never exposed to any online activity.

 What can you do with a non-custodial wallet?